"A lie told often enough becomes truth."

 Pragmatism – 1, n.d.).

-justice education.
-In an article discussing learning theories for adult learners, they synonymize pragmatism
+criminal justice education.
+In an article discussing learning theories for adult learners, they synonymize

-with experimentalism and conclude that the philosophy is useful because it requires group learning and
+pragmatism with experimentalism and conclude that the philosophy is useful because it requires group

-objective thought.
-It is important to note that their recommendation focuses only on the critical thinking
+learning and objective thought.
+It is important to note that their recommendation focuses only on the critical

-aspects of pragmatism as an investigative tool for applied policing and not on pragmatism as it was
+thinking aspects of pragmatism as an investigative tool for applied policing and not on pragmatism as it

-examining in a law enforcement context because of the apparent application of some of his ideas to modern
+worth examining in a law enforcement context because of the apparent application of some of his ideas to

-in ways that provide consistency, orderliness, and predictability.
-James described pragmatism with the
+experience in ways that provide consistency, orderliness, and predictability.
+James described pragmatism

-statement; "True ideas are those that we can assimilate, validate, corroborate, and verify.
-False ideas are
+with the statement; "True ideas are those that we can assimilate, validate, corroborate, and verify.
+False

 For law enforcement ethics instructors, the concept that information should be validated, corroborated and